Welcome to Modeling and Functions! This course is at the level after Algebra 1 and starts where the Algebra Fundamentals course left off.

 Is the reverse true, that the distance is a function of the height?

-Functions are processes that take some input and produce some output, where every valid input produces one specific output.
+Functions are processes that take some input and produce some output, where every valid input produces only one specific output.

 If inputs are on the horizontal -axis and outputs are on the vertical -axis on the graphs below, how many of them are functions?